-This summary is not applicable to a US Resident Holder: (a) that is a "financial institution" (as defined in the Canadian Tax Act) for the purposes of the mark-to-market rules contained in the Canadian Tax Act; (b) that is a "specified financial institution" (as defined in the Canadian Tax Act); (c) an interest in which would be a "tax shelter investment" (as defined in the Canadian Tax Act); (d) that makes or has made a functional currency reporting election pursuant to Section 261 of the Canadian Tax Act; (e) that has entered into or will enter into, a "derivative forward agreement" (as defined in the Canadian Tax Act) in respect of the Common Shares; (f) that receives dividends on the Common Shares under or as part of a "dividend rental arrangement" (as defined in the legislative proposals to amend the Canadian Tax Act released on July 31, 2015); or (g) that acquired Common Shares pursuant to an employee stock option.
-Moreover, this summary does not apply to a US Resident Holder: (i) that is an insurer that carries on an insurance business in Canada and elsewhere; (ii) that is an "authorized foreign bank" (as defined in the Canadian Tax Act); or (iii) that is subject to the proposed "treaty shopping" rule proposed in the 2014 Canadian federal budget released on February 11, 2014.
+This summary is not applicable to a US Resident Holder: (a) that is a "financial institution" (as defined in the Canadian Tax Act) for the purposes of the mark-to-market rules contained in the Canadian Tax Act; (b) that is a "specified financial institution" (as defined in the Canadian Tax Act); (c) an interest in which would be a "tax shelter investment" (as defined in the Canadian Tax Act); (d) that makes or has made a functional currency reporting election pursuant to Section 261 of the Canadian Tax Act; (e) that has entered into or will enter into, a "derivative forward agreement" (as defined in the Canadian Tax Act) in respect of the Common Shares; (f) that receives dividends on the Common Shares under or as part of a "dividend rental arrangement" (as defined in the Canadian Tax Act); or (g) that acquired Common Shares pursuant to an employee stock option.
+Moreover, this summary does not apply to a US Resident Holder: (i) that is an insurer that carries on an insurance business in Canada and elsewhere; or (ii) that is an "authorized foreign bank" (as defined in the Canadian Tax Act).
 Such US Resident Holders should consult their own advisers.